 - Treat yourself.
 Enjoy life’s little pleasures like reading, listening to music, painting or doing crafts, playing an instrument, taking a long bath.
 Find-and schedule-the time to do things that make you happy.

 - Ask for help.
 If you feel overwhelmed seek help from other family members, friends, and community organizations.

 It’s also important that you take care of your mental health.
-Click here to read our blog about minding your mental health during the COVID-19 pandemic.
+Click here to read our blog about minding your mental health, especially during the fall and winter months.